2018 Tulane Green Wave football team

 The 2018 Tulane Green Wave football team represented Tulane University in the 2018 NCAA Division I FBS football season.
 The Green Wave played their home games at Yulman Stadium in New Orleans, Louisiana, and competed in the West Division of the American Athletic Conference.
 They were led by third-year head coach Willie Fritz.
 They finished the season 7–6, 5–3 in AAC play to finish in a three way tie for the West Division championship.
 After tiebreakers, they did not represent the West Division in the AAC Championship Game.
 They were invited to the Cure Bowl where they defeated Louisiana to win their first bowl game since 2002.

-Previous season

-The Green Wave finished the 2017 season 5–7, 3–5 in AAC play to finish in fifth place in the West Division.